syncfusion-content/asp.netmvc-docs/aspnetmvc/PercentageTextBox/Behavior-Settings.md

 ## Enabled or Disabled

 PercentageTextBox has an option to enable or disable its element.
-You can set the Enabled property as “False” to enable the Textbox controls.
+You can set the Enabled property as “false” to enable the Textbox controls.

 ### Configure Enabled or Disabled